koisto/Things-To-Remember/Readme.md

 sed -i '/'"[WORDSTOFIND]"'/ s/^#*//' [FILE]
 ```

-## Generate a date stamped file in ther terminal and write to it
+## Generate a date stamped file in the terminal and write to it

 ```
 $ cat << EOF > "<THE_FILENAME>$(date)<THE_EXT>"